 - ...
-Provides a correct genealogy - ...
 Gives rank and order of priests and Levites to resume their official activities when captivity has ended - ...
 Reviews distribution of the land so the families would come into possession of the proper land - ...
 Highlights the reign of David as God's chosen king around whom the welfare of the nation revolves.